magus/magus.github.com/_posts/2011-11-15-skyrim-alchemy-helper.markdown

 to determine the potency of the combination (since I believe having more copies of the same effect increases the potency).

-Go check it out and feel free to give me feedback.
+[Play around with it][skyrim-alchemy-helper-web] and give me feedback.
 I'm always listening on Twitter and read all emails (even if I don't reply to them all)!

 [skyrim-alchemy-helper-py]: https://github.com/magus/skyrim-alchemy-helper
 [skyrim-alchemy-helper-web]: http://fierce-fire-5307.herokuapp.com/